skip to main |

 Most days here are surprisingly clear, but this one was especially so.
 These are the mountains we can see from our apartment complex.
 And it hasn't gotten cold here yet; highs are in the 50s.
 This has been a welcome gift and really pleasant.

 This doesn't happen as often as we might like, but it sure is nice when it does.
-And Lia's going great with her reading.
-And of course, the book is about princesses.

 We realize it's football season, but pigskins hanging outside our window is a bit extreme!
 Yech-o.
 And they smell as bad as they look.
 The window remained closed during their dry time.
-Others said they're pig stomachs.
-It's a toss up.
-I report.
-You decide.